Coast Radar Android App

 • Drive leads and sales

-Running a business in the tourism market is hard with some organisations throwing £1,000’s at marketing and the small often single establishment business can’t compete at this level as often profit margins are similar to the marketing spend of the big players.
+Running a business in the tourism market is challenging, with some organisations investing thousands in marketing.
+Small, often single-establishment firms can’t compete at this level, as their profit margins are usually similar to the marketing spend of the big players.

-I had this when I owned a Self Catering Cottage in West Sussex, where my problem was how to drive bookings out of season when the prices meant the margins were low.
+I had this when I owned a self-catering cottage in West Sussex, where my problem was driving bookings out of season due to the low margins.
 Every week I had 10’s of companies saying “advertise with us”, “we can re-do your website”, “we can create backlinks to your website”, “SEO is what you need”, but none would say how they could book out of season weeks.
 It was all just too generic.

 I remember one discussion with an online holiday cottage company where they said they could take on my cottage and would take a % of every booking.
-I asked could they commit to filling the 12 out of season problem weeks and they said no. Thus, the proposition was they would take a percentage of the 40 weeks I could already book and this would more than negate any extra booking they could drive in the out of season problem weeks.
+I asked if they could commit to filling the 12 out-of-season problem weeks, and they said no. Thus, the proposition was that they would take a percentage of the 40 weeks I could already book, which would more than offset any additional bookings they could generate during the out-of-season problem weeks.

-What I realised is that the more I could get my business in front of people actively looking for a place to stay in West Sussex the odds went up.
-Also that there were enough people looking specifically for West Sussex that meant I didn’t need to market wider, for example, try and convince people looking at the south coast that West Sussex was the place to visit.
+What I realised is that the more I could get my business in front of people actively looking for a place to stay in West Sussex, the better the odds increased.
+Also, the fact that there were enough people specifically looking for West Sussex meant I didn’t need to market wider.
+For example, I didn’t need to try to convince people looking at the south coast that West Sussex was the place to visit.

-I quickly realised that I was trying to solve the wrong problem, in that my own website was actually the place to tell people about my accommodation and convert them to a booking.
+I quickly realised that I was trying to solve the wrong problem; my own website was actually the place to tell people about my accommodation and convert them to a booking.
 The problem to solve was how to get people to my website.

-I often think creating a website is like opening a shop on a high street where all the other shops do exactly the same thing.
+I often think creating a website is like opening a shop on a high street where all the other shops do the same thing.
 Thus, how do you get the person walking down the street to enter your shop?
-With the internet, how do I get a person to visit my website?
+With the internet, how can I get someone to visit my website?

 A Website is EASY.
 A Business is HARD!

-Your website is very important but is just a step in creating a business that succeeds and grows!
-The fact is, you may have the best website ever created, but unless people are able to find the website and learn how your products and services are something they need and were looking for, then it’s nothing more than an expensive collection of text and images.
+Your website is essential, but it is just a step in creating a business that succeeds and grows!
+The fact is, you may have the best website ever made, but unless people can find it and see how your products and services meet their needs, it’s nothing more than an expensive collection of text and images.

-There is only one person that truly understands your business, and that is YOU.
-What you need is help in driving your vision forwards with expert coaching in specific prioritised areas.
+There is only one person who truly understands your business, and that is YOU.
+What you need is help in driving your vision forward with expert coaching in specific, prioritised areas.
 What you don’t want is someone trying to put your business into their template for the purpose of selling you something.
-This latter point was what the online holiday cottage company was offering me above and not actually solving what I needed help with.
+This latter point was what the online holiday cottage company was offering me above, and not actually solving what I needed help with.

 A Multi-Pronged Approach

-Independent of the type of business you are, we all want people to visit our establishment, whether it is a place to stay, getting something to eat or an activity like a surf school.
+Independent of the type of business you are, we all want people to visit our establishment, whether it is a place to stay, a place to eat, or an activity like a surf school.

 Let’s say that the place to convert targeted traffic into sales is your “Virtual Front Door”, and this can be either your website, email or telephone.